hikatanguy/cv/README.md

 <br>

 ## Who am I and what am I looking for?
-After 8 years in the tech, as a network and security engineer, where I learned blablabla and blablabla, I understood that I was happier leading a team, achieving big projects and helping my team mates growing in their own skills.
+After 8 years in the tech, as a network and security engineer, where I learned lots of things and blablabla, I understood that I was happier leading a team, achieving big projects and helping my team mates growing in their own skills.

 ## Professional experience
 TBC